-For Income Protection, Income Protection Plus, Income Linking Plus or Business Overheads, we will start payment of any benefit (including any amounts that have accrued), after we have accepted liability to pay the claim.
+For Income Protection, Income Protection as Superannuation, Income Protection Plus, Income Linking Plus or Business Overheads, we will start payment of any benefit (including any amounts that have accrued), after we have accepted liability to pay the claim.
 We will pay benefits to you monthly in arrears.
 All payments are made in Australian currency.
 Should we accept liability to pay a claim, this is not a representation by us that we will continue to accept liability for so long as the Insured Person is not working or working in a reduced capacity.

-We may cease payment of the benefit at any time where we are of the opinion that the Insured Person is not totally disabled or partially disabled as required by this Policy.
+We may cease payment of the benefit at any time where we are of the opinion that the Insured Person is not totally disabled, partially disabled or severely disabled as required by this Policy.